xperiments/xspool/docs/main.md

 - **Flexible Setup** – Use as a standalone tool or pair with XTouch-Pro.
 - **Spool Data Management** – Read, write, and organize filament data efficiently.

-XSpool helps streamline filament handling, making it easier to manage spools across different systems.
+xspool helps streamline filament handling, making it easier to manage spools across different systems.